 Capital Expansion Program

-Transredes is currently investing heavily to upgrade and expand its network for natural gas in anticipation of future growth.
-Preparation has begun with the completion of the flow reversal/bi-directional capability of the southern gas system and planning is under way in anticipation of YPFB’s aggregation process to allocate market demand to the Bolivian producers.
+Transredes is currently investing to upgrade and expand its network for natural gas in anticipation of future growth.
+Preparation for such growth has begun with the completion of the flow reversal/bi-directional capability of the southern gas system and planning is under way in anticipation of YPFB’s aggregation process to allocate market demand to the Bolivian producers.

-The gas expansion projects are expected to increase Transredes’s throughput to 35.4 MMcmd by the year 2005.
-The largest single cause of this expansion is supply to BBPL, which alone will account for over 30.0 MMcmd.
-[Confirm W/MD+A. Are the projections on Transredes consistent with the projections for BBPL and Cuiabá.]
+The gas expansion projects are expected to increase Transredes’s capacity to39.0 MMcmd by the year 2007.
+The largest single reason for this expansion is supply to BBPL, which with its planned expansions could alone account for over 30.0 MMcmd of throughput by 2004.
 The remaining volumes are allotted to domestic markets and the Cuiabá Power Plant.
 The interconnection point between Transredes and BBPL is at Rio Grande, roughly in the center of Transredes’s existing mainline gas pipeline, 50 km southeast of Santa Cruz.
-This naturally divides the gas mainline into northern and southern systems, which will be expanded as described below.
+This naturally divides the gas mainline into the northern and southern gas systems, discussed previously.

-Northern Gas Expansion: The northern system from Carrasco to Rio Grande currently consists of 280 km of 12, 16, and 24 pipelines with varying capacities.
-The projected gas receipts suggest that this system will require a total capacity of approximately 7.1 MMcmd.
-This expansion will be accomplished with the installation of a single compressor unit at the Yapacani site, approximately 200 km from Rio Grande.
+Northern Gas Expansion: The northern system from Carrasco to Rio Grande currently consists of 280 km of 12", 16", and 24" pipelines with varying capacities.
+The projected gas receipts suggest that this system will require a total capacity of approximately [7.1] MMcmd. ] [Amit to confirm with Ed] This expansion can be accomplished with the installation of a single compressor unit at the Yapacani site, approximately 200 km from Rio Grande.
 No further construction is anticipated for the northern system at this time.

-Southern Gas Expansion: The southern system, from the Argentine border at Yacuiba to Rio Grande, consists of 442 km of 24 pipeline.
-It has one existing compressor station at Caigua, approximately 320 km from Rio Grande, with a capacity of approximately 5.7 MMcmd.
-The expected throughput of the system in 2005 is approximately 24.1MMcmd, requiring a major expansion of these facilities and a complete loop of large diameter (32 - 36) pipes.
+Southern Gas Expansion: The southern system, from the Argentine border at Yacuiba to Rio Grande, consists of 442 km of 24" pipeline.
+It has one existing compressor station at Caigua, approximately 320 km from Rio Grande, with a capacity of approximately [5.7] MMcmd.
+The expected throughput of the system in 2005 is approximately [24.1] MMcmd, requiring a major expansion of these facilities and a complete loop of large diameter (32" - 36") pipes.
 In addition, a new compressor station will be built at Saipuru, approximately 135 km from Rio Grande.
-The units at Caigua will be replaced and a complete overhaul of the mechanical, safety and controls systems will be necessary.
+The units at Caigua will be replaced and a complete overhaul of the mechanical, safety and controls systems will be performed.

 Miscellaneous Gas Expansions: Various domestic pipeline systems will also be expanded as required to supply the growing internal market.
 The pipeline to Cochabamba and La Paz and the pipeline to Tarija are each undergoing, or will soon undergo, changes to enhance their respective facilities and capacities.

-Oil and Liquids Pipelines
+Liquids Pipelines

-Transredes’s oil and liquids pipeline network exists mainly on the same rights of way as the southern gas system from Yacuiba north to Rio Grande and Santa Cruz.
-The central oil and liquids pipeline runs from Santa Cruz to Cochabamba and over the Andes to Arica, Chile, where it ends at the Arica marine oil terminal.
+Transredes’s liquids pipeline network is located mainly on the same rights of way as the southern gas system from Yacuiba north to Rio Grande and Santa Cruz.
+The central liquids pipeline runs from Santa Cruz to Cochabamba and over the Andes to Arica, Chile, where it ends at the Arica Terminal.
 Various grades of Bolivian crude oil, refined products and LPG make up the bulk of the liquids volumes being transported today.

-In 1999, the average throughput of the oil and liquids pipelines was 45,946 MMbld.
-[Confirm with MD+A]
+In 1999, the average throughput of the liquids pipelines was 45,946 MMbld.

 Transredes operates 59 pumping stations with 29,331 HP installed.
-Transredes is also the administrator and operator of the Arica marine oil terminal to which it transports virgin and reconstituted crude oil and from which it transports diesel and gasoline.
-The Arica terminal has 600,000 Bl of crude storage capacity and 1 MMBl of diesel and gasoline storage capacity.
+Transredes transports virgin and reconstituted crude oil to and transports diesel and gasoline from the Arica Terminal.
+The Arica Terminal has 600,000 Bl of crude storage capacity and 1 MMBl of diesel and gasoline storage capacity.

-The map below shows details and directional flows of Transredes’s oil and gas liquids pipeline network:
+The map below shows details and directional flows of Transredes’s liquids pipeline network: